Low regularity symplectic schemes for stochastic NLS: Symplectic Resonance-Based Runge-Kutta Scheme for Dispersive PDE

-We will now present the derivation of resonance based Runge-Kutta methods in the deterministic case, following the treatment laid out in \cite{M.S2023}.
-We first rewrite the Duhamel's formula \ref{eq:duhamel} in Fourier space with only the deterministic part
+In this Section, we present the derivation of resonance-based Runge-Kutta methods in the deterministic case, following the treatment laid out in \cite{M.S2023}.
+We first rewrite the Duhamel formulation \eqref{eq::intro_SNLS_duhamel} in Fourier space with only the deterministic part